Discovery module overview

 This module provides the opportunity for students from different disciplinary backgrounds to gain analytical and practical skills, which employers have identified as needed by graduates to make a fast start in their careers and to contribute to innovation and wider internal and client projects.
 The module will increase student attractiveness to potential employers and enable students to make a faster impact in their careers once employed.

-The module will be based around ten interactive workshop sessions.
+The module will be based around eleven interactive workshop sessions.
 These will be focused on a matrixed approach, including development of a team innovation project, and practical learning and application of the range of skills covered.
 Some skill areas will be focused on in specific sessions, for example Design Thinking.
 Others, for example collaboration, will be woven into every session.

 The module design also includes a level of iteration, both to simulate a realistic industry context and to enable reinforcement of the skills learned.